taresh18/delayed-streams-modeling/README.md

 These models are powered by delayed streams modeling (DSM), a flexible formulation for streaming, multimodal sequence-to-sequence learning.

+But wait, what is "Delayed Streams Modeling"?
+It is a technique for solving many streaming X-to-Y tasks (with X, Y in `{speech, text}`) that formalize the approach we had with Moshi and Hibiki.
+A pre-print paper is coming soon!

 ## Kyutai Speech-To-Text

 <a href="https://huggingface.co/collections/kyutai/speech-to-text-685403682cf8a23ab9466886" target="_blank" style="margin: 2px;">